PTAB

 2. Patent Overview

-• Brief Description: The ’662 patent is directed to systems and methods for providing dynamically updated "hot spots" within video games on mobile devices.
-The patent describes these hot spots as in-game locations that, when activated by a player, trigger the display of hidden content, such as advertisements, which are downloaded from a server.
+- Brief Description: The ’662 patent is directed to systems and methods for providing dynamically updated "hotspots" in mobile video games.
+These hotspots are in-game locations that, when activated by a player, trigger the display of hidden content, such as advertisements, which can be updated and downloaded from a server.

 3. Grounds for Unpatentability